An inexact LPA for DC composite optimization and application to matrix completions with outliers: Convergence analysis of Algorithm

-As is well known, to verify the KL property of exponent $p=1/2$ for a nonconvex and nonsmooth function is not an easy task because there are no convenient rules to identify it.
-In what follows, we focus on the verifiable conditions for the KL property of $\Xi$ with exponent $p\in[1/2,1)$.
-For this purpose, we introduce the function
+As is well known, to verify the KL property of exponent $1/2$ for a nonconvex and nonsmooth function is not an easy task because there are no convenient rules to identify it.
+Next we focus on the verifiable conditions for the KL property of $\Xi$ with exponent $p\in[1/2,1)$.
+To this end, we introduce